 The best way to increase your intake is to increase the consumption of fruits and vegetables like rutabaga.

 In addition to being rich in glucosinolates, the rutabaga is also a high-antioxidant food filled with powerful antioxidants known as carotenoids, some of which the body can turn into vitamin A.

 The colorful group of compounds known as carotenoids are present in many plants, where they provide photoprotection and act as accessory pigments in photosynthesis.
-Dietary carotenoids are thought to provide numerous health benefits, including a decrease in the risk of disease, particularly certain cancers and eye diseases.
-(9)
+Dietary carotenoids are believed to provide numerous health benefits, including a decrease in the risk of disease, particularly certain cancers and eye diseases.

 Numerous retrospective and prospective epidemiological studies have shown that a high intake of carotenoid-rich fruits and vegetables is associated with a decreased risk of cancer at a number of common sites.
-(10) Rutabaga’s carotenoid content is another reason that you want to start including it in your diet on a regular basis if you don’t already!
+Rutabaga’s carotenoid presence is another reason that you want to start including it in your diet on a regular basis if you don’t already.

 5. Boosts the Immune System

 Rutabagas have an extremely impressive amount of vitamin C, with a single serving containing more than half of the required daily allotment.

 Vitamin C is essential for many bodily processes, including the stimulation of the immune system to produce white blood cells, which fight against bacteria and infection.
 Vitamin C helps reduce the incidence and improve the outcome of pneumonia, malaria and diarrhea infections.

 Overall, vitamin C plays an important role in immune function and the modulation of resistance to infectious agents, reducing the risk, severity and duration of infectious diseases.